-Trains depart for this 90-minute ride on Saturdays from January to March, and Saturday and Sundays the rest of the year.
-When COVID-19 restrictions are eased, consider staying in the area and exploring the Northwest Railway museums along the route, located at multiple spots in the Snoqualmie Valley.
+Trains depart for this roughly 2-hour roundtrip ride on weekends from April through November, with a number of special themed rides around holidays.
+A Yuletide Express and Santa Train also make 25-minute and 2-hour holiday excursions, respectively, on select dates in late November and December.
+Consider staying in the area and exploring the Northwest Railway museums along the route, located at multiple spots in the Snoqualmie Valley.

 Shelton’s the Peninsular

 Scenic rides aren’t just limited to trips around the Cascades.
 Out on the Olympic Peninsula near Shelton, the Peninsular Railway and Lumbermen’s Museum is one of the newest scenic train ride and museum locations in Washington.
-Scheduled to operate on holiday weekends in 2021, riders and visitors to the museum will be able to learn about the rich logging history of Mason County by touring the rail lines at the old Simpson Timber dry lot.
+Riders and visitors to the museum are able to learn about the rich logging history of Mason County by touring the rail lines at the old Simpson Timber dry lot.
 The current ride around the industrial park is approximately 2.25 miles and takes 20 minutes.
 Longer rides are being planned, with hopes to get passengers deeper into the woods of Washington’s Olympic Peninsula.

 Chehalis-Centralia Railroad and Museum

 Along the I-5 corridor, the Chehalis-Centralia Railroad and Museum should not be missed.
-Scheduled to open in March, the rides grant passengers glimpses of Mount Rainier, passing over wooden bridges and rolling through forests next to the Chehalis River.
+The rides grant passengers glimpses of Mount Rainier, passing over wooden bridges and rolling through forests next to the Chehalis River.
 This is a gorgeous ride along a scenic route pulled by a 100-year-old steam engine.
-There are also numerous themed rides, including a Murder Mystery Train, a Wild West Train, a Mother’s Day Train and a Santa Holiday Train, giving plenty of excuses to return throughout the year.
+There are also numerous themed rides, including a Murder Mystery Train, a Wild West Train, a Mother’s Day Train and a Santa Holiday Train.

 One of the classic scenic train rides in Washington is at the Mount Rainier Scenic Railroad in Elbe.
 The passenger train service, pulled by historic steam engines, runs along the heritage railroad to the Mount Rainier Railroad and Logging Museum.
-The museum and rides are currently closed because of COVID-19, but should be visited when it reopens for the fun rides and seasonal events it hosts.
+The museum and rides are closed for the foreseeable future because of COVID-19 and other complications, but should be visited when it reopens for the fun rides and seasonal events it hosts.

-Down in Yacolt, under the watchful eye of Mount Saint Helens, the Chelatchie Prairie Railroad is another scenic route to ride after COVID-19 restrictions are lifted.
-The train follows the old lumber and passenger line, which was started in 1888, and is sure to be a favorite when passengers can ride it again.
+Down in Yacolt, under the watchful eye of Mount Saint Helens, the Chelatchie Prairie Railroad has a number of themed rides through mid-December, including fall leaf peeping, Halloween-themed and patriot rides, and special Christmas excursions.
+The train follows the old lumber and passenger line, which was started in 1888, and is a favorite of train enthusiasts.

-The 2-hour, 13-mile (round trip) journey passes through forests and winds along and passes over Goldsborough Creek.
-The adventures into the Olympic Peninsula start at the end of May and run three times a day, Thursday through Monday, until early October.
+The 2-hour, 13-mile round-trip journey passes through forests and winds along and passes over Goldsborough Creek.
+The adventures into the Olympic Peninsula start at the end of May and run three times a day, Thursday through Monday, until October.

 Not-to-Miss Train Museums